 The Lane jeans are available in either black cavalry twill or the indigo denim we have here, which is a 12oz fabric with 1% elastane.
 They're noticeably heavier than the Resolute Bay J1 jeans I've also tested and the fabric isn't as stretchy, but it's stretchy enough, and the jeans fitted very well.

-The cut of the NX1s is slim, not spray-on skinny and not 90s pop rock bands, but somewhere in the middle.
+The cut is slim, not spray-on skinny and not 90s pop rock bands, but somewhere in the middle.
 Loose enough that you've got room to move, but not too much excess material.
 Importantly, they look like 'normal' jeans when you're off the bike.

 The major difference from your average high street jeans is the crotch gusset.
 This features a flat panel instead of the junction of seams you'd usually find.
 These seams are the primary reason most people find jeans uncomfortable to ride in, as they end up between your 'sensitive areas' and the saddle.
 The flat panel design here, often found on other cycling trousers too, removes this discomfort.
 The seams and joins are still there but they've been moved out to the periphery.
 The overall effect is that the jeans are a whole lot more comfortable to ride in.

 The successor to Rapha's well-regarded Touring Shorts, these are made from stretch fabric and have a high back for on-bike comfort.
 They're pricey, but attractively styled and comfy with or without cycling shorts underneath.

 Simple, slightly 'mod' trousers which are cut long for leg extension when on the bike and tightly at the ankles so as not to catch in the chain.
 The back is cut higher than the front and again, there are no seams at the crotch.
 A tiny hint of lycra delivers that crucial stretchiness.